ahmetefe3423/CSCI_5511_Final_Project/README.md

 If `dwave-tabu` (module `tabu`) is not installed:

-- The Ising-based algorithms will raise a clear `RuntimeError`, and
+- The Ising-based algorithms raise a clear `RuntimeError`, and
-- You can simply switch to classical baselines such as `"CA_Greedy"` or `"CheapestInsertion"`.
+- Classical baselines such as `"CA_Greedy"` or `"CheapestInsertion"` remain available.

-To enable them:
+To enable the Ising-based components:

 ```bash
 pip install dwave-tabu
 ```

-Then select the corresponding algorithm names in `main.py` as shown above.
+The corresponding algorithm names can then be selected in `config.py`.

 ---

-## Extending the framework
+## Extensibility

-You can extend the framework in several ways:
+The framework is designed to be extensible:

-- **New pathfinding algorithms**: add a new file in `pathfinding/` that implements `PathfindingAlgorithm` and exposes `ALGORITHM`.
+- **New pathfinding algorithms**
+  Add a new file in `pathfinding/` that implements the `PathfindingAlgorithm` protocol and exposes `ALGORITHM = Instance`.
+  The `.name` field of the class becomes the value used in `Config.path_algo_name`.

-- **New auction / sharing strategies**: add a new file in `target_sharing/` that implements `TargetSharingAlgorithm` and exposes `ALGORITHM`.
+- **New auction / target-sharing strategies**
+  Add a new file in `target_sharing/` implementing `TargetSharingAlgorithm` and exposing `ALGORITHM`.
+  The simulator then treats it as another option for `Config.sharing_algo_name`.

-- **New tour solvers**: add a new file in `tours/` that implements `TourAlgorithm` and exposes `ALGORITHM`.
+- **New tour solvers**
+  Add a new file in `tours/` implementing `TourAlgorithm` and exposing `ALGORITHM`.
+  The `.name` becomes an option for `Config.tour_algo_name`.

-As long as you follow the existing interfaces and naming conventions, your new algorithms will automatically appear as options via their `.name` in `main.py`.
+As long as the existing interfaces and naming conventions are respected, new algorithms integrate automatically with `main.py`, `batch_run.py`, and the plotting pipeline.